dev-iayush27/SwiftInterviewPrepration/README.md

 - In computing and systems design a loosely coupled system is one in which each of its components has, or makes use of, little or no knowledge of the definitions of other separate components.

 ## 11. Access Control:
+Access control restricts access to parts of your code from code in other source files and modules.
+This feature enables you to hide the implementation details of your code, and to specify a preferred interface through which that code can be accessed and used.

 - Open access and public access enable entities to be used within any source file from their defining module, and also in a source file from another module that imports the defining module.
 You typically use open or public access when specifying the public interface to a framework.
 - Internal access enables entities to be used within any source file from their defining module, but not in any source file outside of that module.
 You typically use internal access when defining an app’s or a framework’s internal structure.
 - File-private access restricts the use of an entity to its own defining source file.
 Use file-private access to hide the implementation details of a specific piece of functionality when those details are used within an entire file.
 - Private access restricts the use of an entity to the enclosing declaration, and to extensions of that declaration that are in the same file.
 Use private access to hide the implementation details of a specific piece of functionality when those details are used only within a single declaration.

-## 12. Difference between Open and Public:
+### Difference between Open and Public:
 - An open class is accessible and subclassable outside of the defining module.
 - An open class member is accessible and overridable outside of the defining module.